Juanita Drive Pedestrian and Bicycle Safety Improvements

 • Three miles of buffered bike lanes

-• 2,200 feet of new center turning lanes for improved safety and vehicle movement
+• 2,200 feet of center turning lanes for improved safety and vehicle movement

-The project also provides 7,800 feet of landscaped planter beds, illuminated median art, 46 new LED lights, 25 new ADA compliant curb ramps for wheelchairs, and a new stormwater system for water quality and flood prevention.
+The project also provided 7,800 feet of landscaped planter beds, illuminated median art, 46 new LED lights, 25 new ADA compliant curb ramps for wheelchairs, and a stormwater system for water quality and flood prevention.
 Over 200 new trees were planted along the project corridor.

 “I am thrilled to have cut the ribbon on the new and improved Juanita Drive, which celebrates the completion of all five voter-approved Walkways and Waterways projects,” said Kenmore Mayor Nigel Herbig.
 “The many new enhancements on Juanita Drive and cutting this final ribbon shows the City delivered on its promise in the bond measure to improve safety on Juanita Drive for pedestrians and cyclists in Kenmore for generations to come.”